-- Back coated for high frequency welding, hot air welding or iron on
+- Heat activatable back coating for high frequency welding, ultrasonic welding, hot air welding or iron on

-In stock, available immediately: Hook tape, 10 cm (4 inch) width, black
+In stock, available immediately: Loop tape, 10 cm (4 inch) width, black

 - Nominal width (Commercial classification): 100 mm

-- Tape width across the board: 110 mm
+- Hook tape width across the board: 110 mm

 - Width of the hook trim: 105 mm